Guide for Author

 ■Original Articles

 Original Articles are full and comprehensive reports describing original research.
-They are presented in the standard format described in ‘Manuscript Preparation’.
+They are presented in the standard format described in ‘Manuscript Preparation’ section.

 ■Review Articles